-It is often possible to change to work with another Counsellor/Psychotherapist/Coach.
+It is sometimes possible to change to work with a different Counsellor, Psychotherapist or Coach.
 If you would like to discuss this, or have any other questions please contact the director, Alison Barr, on: alison.barr@thegreenrooms

-The Green Rooms Counsellors/Psychotherapists/Coaches are not permitted to communicate with clients via social networking.
+The Green Rooms practitioners are not permitted to communicate with clients via social networking.
 This is to protect the therapeutic nature of the relationship.

 Client confidentiality will be explained to you at your first session, or at your free consultation if you would prefer to understand it more thoroughly before making an appointment.